 APOE Status

 Certain APOE genotypes have been associated with an increased risk of developing late-onset Alzheimer disease (AD).
 The APOE gene has three major allelic variants (ε2, ε3, and ε4).
-Only the ε4 allele, which has been shown in functional studies to alter the function of the APOE protein (PMID: 18987181, 21114327, 23060451, 24948358, 29861287), has been linked to AD.
-Late-onset AD (age >60 years) is a complex disorder that may involve multiple susceptibility loci influenced by environmental factors (PMID: 26312828); therefore, pathogenic APOE status alone is not sufficient to cause disease.
+Only the ε4 allele, which has been shown in functional studies to alter the function of the APOE protein1-5, has been linked to AD.
+Late-onset AD (age >60 years) is a complex disorder that may involve multiple susceptibility loci influenced by environmental factors6, indicating that pathogenic APOE status alone is not sufficient to cause disease.
+Recently, the APOE ε4/ε4 genotype has been described as a genetically distinct form of AD with earlier onset7.

 Genetic counseling is strongly recommended to review these results.
 Note: the genotype-risk associations indicated below are only for AD.